kelssslan/Parsing-Context-Free-Grammars/README.md

 Professor: Dr. Harold Wareham https://www.cs.mun.ca/~harold/

 A special thanks to Dr. Harold Wareham for implementing a fun and great way to learn how to clean, organize and parse context free methods.
 And also for giving me permission to share my experience with these assignments.
-Dr.Wareham spent months programming these assignments and the source codes are not available.
+Dr.Wareham spent months designing these assignments and the source codes are not available.
 Please sent me an email klan@mun.ca if you have any questions!

 This program implements the deterministic version of the Cocke-Kasami-Younger algorithm for parsing context-tree grammars in extended Chomsky Normal Form (eCNF).